1. The name of the Society shall be Victoria Lesbian Seniors Care Society.

 (b) In case of an equality of votes the Chair does not have a second or casting vote.

-38. No resolution proposed at a meeting of Directors or committee of Directors need by seconded and Chair of a meeting may move or propose a resolution.
+38. No resolution proposed at a meeting of Directors or committee of Directors need be seconded and the Chair of a meeting may move or propose a resolution.

 Part 7 – Duties of Officers